-Mr. Simpson is currently Chairman of MorningStar Partners, the manager of Cross Timbers Energy, LLC, a 50/50 joint venture between ExxonMobil and MorningStar Partners.
+Bob Simpson is currently Chairman of MorningStar Partners, the manager of Cross Timbers Energy, LLC, a 50/50 joint venture between ExxonMobil and MorningStar Partners.
 Cross Timbers is focused on conventional oil and gas exploration and production onshore in America.
-Previously, Mr. Simpson was Chairman of the Board and Founder of XTO Energy Inc., and he has a simple philosophy.
-He looks for diamonds in the rough - whether that means headquartering his company in a building on the National Historic Register, purchasing antiques, hiring only the best people or acquiring high quality, long-lived producing oil and gas reserves throughout the continental United States as well as Alaska.
-That philosophy has propelled the company that began as Cross Timbers Oil to one of the largest owners of natural gas reserves in the country.
+Previously, Mr. Simpson was Chairman of the Board and Founder of XTO Energy Inc.

 XTO began as Cross Timbers Oil Company in 1986 by Mr. Simpson and two partners after Southland Royalty Company was acquired through a hostile takeover.
 One of the first acquisitions made by the new company was a bronze by artist Jack Bryant purchased at a charity fundraiser.
 The statue, entitled “I’ll Be Back”, depicting a retreating cowboy shaking a defiant fist, seemed to sum up his corporate philosophy.
-Today, that bronze is the symbol of the company.
-In December of 2009, ExxonMobil acquired XTO Energy for $41 billion.
+Under Mr. Simpson’s leadership, XTO became the largest producer of natural in America.
+In June of 2010, ExxonMobil acquired XTO Energy for $41 billion.